chandler-scott/chandler-scott.github.io/_posts/linux/2024-08-14-linux-commands.markdown

 Many people write documents using plain text formats.
 While it is easy to see how a small text file could be useful for simple notes, it is also possible to write large documents in text format.
 One popular approach is to write a large document in text format and them embed a markup language to describe the formatting of the finished document.

 #### cat

-The `cat` program has a number of interesting options.
-Many of them aeused to help better visualize text content.
-One example is the `-A` option, which is used to display non-printing characters in the text.
-Sometimes, we want to know whether control characters are embedded in our otherwise visible text.
-The most common of these are tab characters and carriage returns.
+The `cat` program has several useful options, many of which help visualize text content more effectively.
+For example, the `-A` option displays non-printing characters in the text.
+This is particularly handy when you want to check for control characters embedded in otherwise visible text, such as tab characters and carriage returns.

-Let's create a test file using `cat` as a primitive word processor.
-To do this, we'll enter the `cat` command (along with specifying a file for redirected output) and type our text, followed by `ENTER` to properly end the line and then `CTRL-D` to indicate to `cat` that we have reached end of file.
-IN this example. we enter a leading tab character and follow the line with some trailing spaces:
+Let’s create a test file using `cat` as a primitive word processor.
+We’ll start by entering the `cat` command (with output redirected to a file) and type our text.
+After finishing the line, we’ll press `ENTER` to properly end it, followed by `CTRL-D` to signal the end of the file.
+In this example, we’ll enter a leading tab character and add some trailing spaces:

 ```bash
 chandler@linux:~$ cat > foo.text